robwakefield/cpu/README.md

 # cpu

-A CPU simulation built using logic gates in order to deepen my understanding of low-level computer architecture.
+An 8bit CPU built using logic gates in order to deepen my understanding of low-level computer architecture.

 ## Implemented